andersonkmetiuk/ESP32-HelloWorld/README.md

 ```
 [Here's why](https://github.com/platformio/platformio-core-installer/issues/1774)

+You can check here if you want a step by step [tutorial](https://randomnerdtutorials.com/vs-code-platformio-ide-esp32-esp8266-arduino/)
 ---
 ## Software Burn with CP2102 (USB - UART module)
 To upload your software into the board you will need a USB to UART conversor.
 For that we will use the `CP2102`.